 UW Health has recognized this as a time of opportunity to improve transitions through education, communication, and collaboration between health care facilities and patients and their families.
 Reducing avoidable readmissions will improve quality of care, improve patient and family satisfaction, increase inpatient bed availability, improve utilization of resources, encourage primary care provider (PCP) follow-up visits, and avoid excess costs.

-"I'm excited to be working with a team that is committed to ensuring safe and timely transitions for our patients, and has voiced strong support for the success of our initiatives," says Maria Brenny-Fitzpatrick, MSN, FNP-C, GNP-BC, APNP, program director for transitional care at UW Health.
+"I'm excited to be working with a team that is committed to ensuring safe and timely transitions for our patients, and has voiced strong support for the success of our initiatives," says Maria Brenny-Fitzpatrick, DNP, RN, FNP-C, GNP-BC, Director of Transitional Care at UW Health.
 "Given the expertise of everyone involved, I feel confident that as a system, we will be able to improve transitions of care for our patients and families through education, communication and collaboration across the continuum of care."

 UW Health Transitional Care Vision